yyq19990828/DEIMv2/README.md

 </details>

-### Backbone Checkpoints
+### 2.3 Backbone Preparation

+- **Versions based on HGNetv2**: Backbones will be downloaded automatically during training, so you don't need to worry.

-For DINOv3 S and S+, download them following the guide in https://github.com/facebookresearch/dinov3
+- **DEIMv2-L and X**: We use DINOv3-S and S+ as backbone, you can download them following the guide in [DINOv3](https://github.com/facebookresearch/dinov3).

-For our distilled ViT-Tiny and ViT-Tiny+, you can download them from [ViT-Tiny](https://drive.google.com/file/d/1YMTq_woOLjAcZnHSYNTsNg7f0ahj5LPs/view?usp=sharing) and [ViT-Tiny+](https://drive.google.com/file/d/1COHfjzq5KfnEaXTluVGEOMdhpuVcG6Jt/view?usp=sharing).
+- **DEIMv2-S and M**: We use our ViT-Tiny and ViT-Tiny+ distilled from DINOv3-S, you can download them from [ViT-Tiny](https://drive.google.com/file/d/1YMTq_woOLjAcZnHSYNTsNg7f0ahj5LPs/view?usp=sharing) and [ViT-Tiny+](https://drive.google.com/file/d/1COHfjzq5KfnEaXTluVGEOMdhpuVcG6Jt/view?usp=sharing).

-Then place them into ./ckpts as:
+Place dinov3 and vits into ./ckpts folder as:

 ```shell
 ckpts/